nl-design-system/utrecht/packages/web-component-library-angular/README.md

 <utrecht-paragraph>Hello world!</utrecht-paragraph>
 ```

-To use the Utrecht theme for the components, include the design tokens CSS in your `angular.json`:
+To use the Utrecht theme for the components, use the `utrecht-theme` class name and include the design tokens CSS in your `angular.json`:

 ```json
 {